delston-aaron/SDLC-real-world-analysis/README.md

 - **LaTeX Source**
   - The report is written in **LaTeX** and can be compiled using a LaTeX editor like Overleaf, TeXworks, or TeXstudio.
   - The compiled PDF version is included (`SDLC_Project_Report_LaTeX.pdf`).
-- **Microsoft Word**
-  - A `.docx` version of the report with the same content as the LaTeX-generated PDF.

 ### **2. Diagrams (`/Diagrams`)**
 - All figures used in the report are stored in this folder.